noraliu1212/INCS741/README.md

 ```
 sudo add-apt-repository
 ```
-5. install from the Docker repo
+5. Install from the Docker repo
 ```
 apt-cache policy docker-ce
 ```